Karrera-AI/knowledge-base/docs/Runbook.md

 			- This build will deploy the the WorkDNA-AI service and all associated services into the app.

   5.5 Deploy Biography API

+  	5.5.1 Biography API deployment (using GCP Console)

+		5.5.1.1 Navigate to Cloud Run
+		- Go to Cloud Run and click Services.
+		- Then click Deploy Container in top right.

+		5.5.1.2 Continuous Deployment Setup
+	    - Select Continuously deploy new revisions from a source repository.
+    	- Click Set Up Cloud Build.
+    	- Repository Provider: Select GitHub.
+    	- Repository: Select Biography_API repo.
+    	- Build Configuration: Choose Dockerfile.
+		- Build Branch: Select $dev or $prod (accoridng to which version you are deploying).

+		5.5.1.3: Service Settings
+    	- Region: Select us-east1 for prod, us-central1 for dev.
+    	- Authentication: Select Allow public access.
+		- Billing: Select Request-based.
+		- Scaling: Select Auto scaling, and set min = 1, max = 1.
+These values can change in the future.
+		- Ingress: In theory, can be used only internally, but we can select All as well.

+		5.5.1.4: Container Settings
+	    - Go to Container, Networking, Security.
+		- Port: 8000 (make sure port 8000 is exposed).
+		- Select Containers

+			5.5.1.4.1: Settings
+			- Go to Settings.
+			- Resources: 512MiB (Memory) and 1 CPU - for now, values can change as we go.
+			- Revision Scaling: min = 1, max = 1.
+			- Other settings leave as default values.

+			5.5.1.4.2: Variables & Secrets
+			- Go to Variables & Secrets.
+			- Add the following environment variables (names: values):
+				- GEMINI_API_KEY_VERSION_NAME= <Version of Gemini-Api-Key password google secrets>
+				- GEMINI_MODEL_ID= <Gemini model used - e.g. gemini-2.5-flash>
+				- SERVER_PORT= <Cloud AMQP server port>
+				- APP_VERSION= <Queue Publisher version - e.g. Dev>
+				- APP_HOST= <Queue publisher google host server - e.g. CloudRun-us-east1>

+			5.5.1.5 Create
+			- Click Create.
+Cloud Build will now trigger a deployment on every git push to the dev branch.
+			- After this, look at the logs to see if everything is okay during the build.
+			- This build will deploy the the QueuePublisher service into the app.

 6 Deploy Artifact Consumer in Worker Pool